Fl0wdnb/Linux-Mint-Systemd-Liberated/HOW TO INSTALL.md

 # Linux Mint Debian Edition (liberated from SystemD)

 ### Summary
-Using a simple algorithm, you can add the LMDE repos to a Devuan base installation, install the necessary keyring and files for LMDE and boot into Linux Mint (either cinnamon, mate or xfce)
+Using a simple algorithm, you can add the LMDE repos to a Devuan base installation, install the necessary keyring and files for LMDE and boot into Linux Mint (either cinnamon, mate or xfce).
+BEAR IN MIND that the installation is incomplete and some GUI elements do not work because of their systemd dependencies.
 #### Justification
 LMDE uses SystemD, which is inherently NOT an init system, but a program suffering from software control creep (like Microsoft).
 Many Like Linux Mint, but hate SystemD.
 This guide will explain how to liberate Linux Mint for the anti-SysD users.
 #### Steps to create